clojurists-together/clojuriststogether.org/content/news/2020/september-2020-monthly-update.md

 ### Clojure deps.edn
-Created a [draft guide to changes in the next release of the Clojue CLI tools](https://gist.github.com/jr0cket/ae7dd745eb45870109ace59fe835ce80), to understand the significance of the changes it introduces.
+Created a [draft guide to changes in the next release of the Clojure CLI tools](https://gist.github.com/jr0cket/ae7dd745eb45870109ace59fe835ce80), to understand the significance of the changes it introduces.
 The `-X` flag for executing a function with EDN arguments (hash-map arguments) has already been introduced and the new release depreciates the generic `-A` alias in favor of `-M`.
 In the long term using the `-X` flag with functions that take a structured argument looks to be an excellent approach.

 Started a [redesign of practicalli/clojure-deps-edn using qualified keywords for alias names](https://github.com/practicalli/clojure-deps-edn/tree/qualified-alias-keywords-and-new-flags).
 The Library repositories keyword, `:mvn/repos`, is already qualified, so this redesign brings the aliases in line with that style.
 The alias keywords are prepended with names to communicate the category of purpose for each alias, e.g. repl, project, env, lib, inspect, build, deploy.